Artichoke: Production

+In 2024, world production of artichokes was 1.7 million tonnes, led by Egypt with 601,272 tonnes and Italy with 373,960 tonnes.

 Uses

 Nutrition

 Cooked unsalted artichoke is 82% water, 12% carbohydrates, 3% protein, and 3% fat (table).
-In a 100-gram reference serving, cooked artichoke supplies 74 kcal of food energy, is a rich source (20% or more of the Daily Value, DV) of folate, and is a moderate source (10–19% DV) of vitamin K, copper, and magnesium (10-14% DV) (table).
+In a 100-gram reference serving, cooked artichoke supplies 74 kcal of food energy, is a rich source (20% or more of the Daily Value, DV) of folate, and is a moderate source (10–19% DV) of vitamin K, copper, and magnesium (10–14% DV) (table), manganese (18%), among others.
+Nutritional details also include many phytochemicals.

 Culinary

 Large globe artichokes are frequently prepared by removing all but 5–10 mm or so of the stem.
-To remove thorns, which may interfere with eating, around a quarter of each scale can be cut off.
+To remove thorns, which may interfere with eating, around a quarter of each scale may be cut off.
 To cook, the artichoke is simmered for 15 to 30 minutes, or steamed for 30–40 minutes (less for small ones).
 A cooked, unseasoned artichoke has a delicate flavor.

 Salt may be added to the water if boiling artichokes.
-Covered artichokes, in particular those that have been cut, can turn brown due to the enzymatic browning and chlorophyll oxidation.
+Covered artichokes, in particular those that have been cut, may turn brown due to the enzymatic browning and chlorophyll oxidation.
 Placing them in water slightly acidified with vinegar or lemon juice can prevent the discoloration.

-Leaves are often removed one at a time, and the fleshy base eaten, with vinaigrette, hollandaise, vinegar, butter, mayonnaise, aioli, lemon juice, or other sauces.
+Leaves are often removed one at a time, and the fleshy base eaten, often with vinaigrette, hollandaise, vinegar, butter, mayonnaise, aioli, lemon juice, or other sauces.
 The fibrous upper part of each leaf is usually discarded.
 The heart is eaten when the inedible choke has been peeled away from the base and discarded.
-The thin leaves covering the choke are also edible.
+Thin leaves covering the choke are also edible.
+The heart may be completely stripped of leaves and choke and eaten as a delicacy, stuffed with several types of ingredients, or chopped to include in dishes.